How can I manage Sending Calendar Rules?

 Time of day

 Choose a time window when sending should occur.
-Usually you'll want this to be waking hours in your timezone.
+Usually you'll want this to be waking hours in your timezone

 Max emails per day

-Pause between sends
+Minutes between sends

 This setting is mainly for if you're spacing out emails throughout the day.
-It tells Mailshake to put X minutes (at least 15) between each batch of sent emails.
+It tells Mailshake to put X minutes (at least 5) between each batch of sent emails.

-Max emails to send at a time
+Min and Max emails to send per time slot

 There may be times when Mailshake has a lot of emails to get out in a short period of time.
 For instance, if you add a big batch of recipients to be sent and we're almost at the end of your time window for the day, this setting can make sure Mailshake doesn't try to jam them all through at once.